How to Cover Glass Cabinet Doors

 Glass cabinets are such a pleasing addition to any kitchen.
 The reflection bounces light around the room, adds a stylish appeal visual depth, and helps break up the uniformity of a boring expanse of wood cabinets.
 If you do have glass cabinets, you might not want to show off the contents of the cabinets.
 Don't worry; you can hide the clutter and give your kitchen a fresh look by trying one of these creative projects.

 You can easily obscure the glass fronts by decorating your kitchen items behind the doors.
-Each of these economical ideas can be accomplished in a weekend and you don't even need to remove the cabinet doors.
-Choose the effect that suits your kitchen decor or be daring and take your kitchen in a new design direction.
+Each of these economical ideas can be accomplished in a weekend, and you don't even need to remove the cabinet doors.
+Choose the effect that suits your kitchen decor, or be daring and take your kitchen in a new design direction.
 On the other hand, you can also display your beautiful dishware and collectibles.

-Faux Stained or Leaded Glass
+1. Faux Stained or Leaded Glass

 Stained or leaded glass cabinet fronts are ideal for kitchens that add loads of reflective light and colors.
 The refractive quality of this artisan glass gives your ordinary cabinet doors a special sparkle.
 If your kitchen lacks natural light, add visual interest by installing accent lights inside the cabinets.

-Window Pane Effect
+2. Window Pane Effect

-Frosted Window Film
+3. Frosted Glass Window Film